FarisAlmutairi/Learning-Tracker/README.md

 # My Learning Tracker

-This is my log of everything I learn on Front End Development: resources and status.
+This is my log of everything I learn on Front End Development: sources and status.

 ## Learning